 Griff was happy people enjoyed the short set his band played.
 He wished he could have played a full one and actually got paid for it, but the Hollywood scene was so crowded with groups that club owners easily got away without paying them.
 It was disgraceful.

 He tried not to get too angry about it, so he decompressed by playing his Thelonious Monk album, scratched and scarred from being played so many times since he was a teenager.
 He stretched out on the battered sofa and listened to “Crepescule With Nellie”, and felt himself fading.

 He sat by the piano with his music teacher, a funny little man.
 A man who looked a lot like someone who would wear an overcoat on a hot day.

 They were both studying a piece of sheet music.
 He was pointing at the notes with a No.2 pencil.
-“These are the notes in a bass clef: E,G,B,D,F. They’re very important to the structure of every piece of music.
+“These are the notes in a treble clef: E,G,B,D,F. They’re very important to the structure of every piece of music.
 Remember them, because they play a big part in theory and composition.
 Repeat after me, Audrey, Every-“

 10-year old Audrey repeated, “-Every-“

 “-Good”, Audrey looked at his teacher, and noticed he had no eyes in his head.
 He turned away to stare at the music.

 Audrey quickly glanced at the teacher and noticed his ears were missing. “-Dies-“